Tag Archives: cosy crime

 The baking theme continues in book five, A Cornish Recipe for Murder, to be reviewed here soon.

-And here are my reviews of the first books in the Nosey Parker series:-
+Here are my reviews of other books in the Nosey Parker series:-

 THE CORNISH WEDDING MURDER #1NOSEYPARKER